-Cantankerous, curmudgeonly, I’m a professor of architecture in the sense that I profess, and have been doing that for forty-six years at a place where the folks have been more congenial than the institution—but things change.
+Cantankerous, curmudgeonly, I’m a professor of architecture in the sense that I profess, and have been doing that for forty-seven years at a place where the folks have been more congenial than the institution—but things change.
 Capricorn, agnostic (gnostic wannabe), with Marxist inclinations, there are a great number of reasons to dislike me; pick a good one.

 I am archipelagic, not continental.